M. K. Rocksamy

-Maria Kolande Rock Christysamy (13 September 1932 – 30 November 1988), popularly as M. K. Rocksamy, was a Sri Lankan musician and music director.
+Maria Kolande Rock Christysamy (13 September 1932 – 30 November 1988), popularly known as M. K. Rocksamy, was a Sri Lankan musician and music director.

 Personal life

 Rocksamy was born on 13 September 1932 in Elpitiya to a musical family that came from Goa, India.
 His father was Maria Kolande Samy and mother was Anna Mary Moses.
 Both father and mother were born in Pondicherry Colony, South India.
 Rocksamy was the second child of the second marriage of Anna Mary.
 Anna Mary was previously married to a person called Lazarus.
 Anna had three children from this first marriage – Nazareth, Rose Lazarus and Joe Lazarus.
 After the marriage with Kolandesamy, she gave birth to three more children – Anthony Sami, Christysamy and Bastian Sami.
 Therefore, Rocksamy's race was Tamil, his mother tongue was Tamil, and his religion was Roman Catholic.

 He initially learned to play the tabla and the saxophone.
-His mother was a talented harmonium player.
+His mother was a harmonium player.
 He completed his education from Anderson College, Slave Island.
-He is also a clever soccer play of the college football team's and a colour holder of the school.
+He was also a soccer player for the college football team's and a colour holder of the school.

 His brother Anthonysamy is also a musician.

 He was married to Indrani Rocksamy.
 He met Indrani during the song production of film Sekaya, where she was one of the chorus singers.
 The couple has three children – Jeevan Augustin, Anna Radika and Anjala Devika.
 His son Jeevan used to play keyboards, guitar and drums.
 Rocksamy was a devoted Catholic and often visited St. Anthony's church, Wahakotte.
 He died on 30 November 1988 at the age of 56.